divyanshudwivedi123/BlogApp/README.md

 # Serverless Medium-like Blogging Web Application

-This is a blogging web application inspired by Medium, built using a Cloudflare serverless architecture.
+This is a blogging web application inspired by Medium, built using  Cloudflare serverless architecture.

 ## Tech Stack:
 - Cloudflare Workers